lfraileorg/escola-public/README.md

 # GitHub for Developers

 - Class Date: THIS-DATE
-- Facilitator: @TEACHER-HANDLE
+- Facilitator: @TEACHER-HANDLE :microphone:

 ## Talk to Us!!

-If you have a question, or need assistance during class, **please create an issue and mention your teacher!**.
+If you have a question, or need assistance during class, **please create an issue and mention @TEACHER-HANDLE**.

 ## Give Us Feedback